This

 answering her persistent questions.
 She is wondering how the beach is

 accessible at such a high elevation.
 He stops.
-She exits to find only
+She exits, with only

 a cliff in front of her.
-In a clever bit of scripting, he pretends he
+In a clever turn, he pretends he

 is an honorable guy and tells her she can walk home from where they